 - The user interface is simple and intuitive.
 You just have to define the parameters required for your IMPORT.
-This hides the complexity of the SQL statements, which can become complex for real-world scenarios.
+This hides the complexity of the underlying SQL statements.

 - It supports named parameters, which makes it easier to work with mandatory and optional parameters and improves the readability.